Princess Iron Fan (1941 film): Soundtrack

-The original soundtrack was composed by Lu Chong-Ren (1911-2011), a folk music composer known for his work.
+The original soundtrack was composed by Lu Chong-Ren (1911-2011), a well-known folk music composer.
 Scholars have praised the soundtrack for incorporating and adapting Chinese folk elements, although some modern listeners might perceive it as excessively gestural and action-driven, akin to early Tom and Jerry cartoons.

 Influences

 Initially, the film was a major success upon its release in December 1941 in Shanghai, running for a record-breaking one and a half months.
 Subsequently, it was also shown in Hong Kong, South Asia, and Japan.
 Despite its popularity, the Japanese military banned the film from being shown in Japan due to its wartime themes and rhetoric.

-Princess Iron Fans inspired the 16-year-old Osamu Tezuka to become a comics artist and prompting the Japanese Navy to commission Japan's own first feature-length animated film, 1945's Momotaro's Divine Sea Warriors (the earlier film Momotaro's Sea Eagles is three minutes shy of being feature-length).
+Princess Iron Fan inspired the 16-year-old Osamu Tezuka to become a comics artist and prompting the Japanese Navy to commission Japan's own first feature-length animated film, 1945's Momotaro's Divine Sea Warriors (the earlier film Momotaro's Sea Eagles is three minutes shy of being feature-length).

-This film also marked the emergence of animation as a medium capable of expressing national identity, adapting classical Chinese literature (Journey to the West) to convey subtle patriotic messages under the constraints of Japanese occupation.
+The film marked an important development in Chinese animation, demonstrating that the medium could serve purposes beyond entertainment.
+Produced during the Second Sino-Japanese War, it incorporated themes of national resistance and reflected the filmmakers' belief that animation could contribute to the broader project of national salvation.

 Though its production was shaped by wartime hardships, the film demonstrated the viability of animation as a serious cinematic form in China and helped initiate what would become a distinct tradition of Chinese animation.